brainboxdotcc/DPP/docpages/example_programs/the_basics/editing-objects.md

-\page editing-objects Editing Objects (like messages)
+\page editing-objects Editing Channel and Message

 Sometimes we need to update an object, such as message or channel.
 At first, it might seem confusing, but it's actually really simple!
-It's done with [callbacks](https://dpp.dev/callback-functions.html).
+It's done with \ref callback-functions callbacks.
 You just need to use an object with identical properties you don't need to update.

 ~~~~~~~~~~{.cpp}
 #include <dpp/dpp.h>